Germany Preparing Law for Backdoors in Any Type of Modern Device - Slashdot

 The second people will the in organized crime.
 It'll only take one bad law enforcement employee on their payroll to leak it... and THAT is just if there's some kind of key involved.
 The system itself will be public before the first device is even sold, since the standards will have to be given to the manufactures and they're going to leak like sieves.

 Then you'll have a nation of devices that are completely untrustworthy.
-In theory... because in practice
+In theory... because in practice this is so obviously too stupid to work that they can't possibly go forward with it.

 From TFS/TFA